 - The Joint Procurement Regulations are prepared and communicated covering the principles to be followed for the purchase of goods and services, and shall ensure that responsibilities of individuals for ordering, checking, certifying and recording such transactions are clearly defined within the Constabulary's Scheme of Devolved Resource Management and Commissioner's Scheme of Delegation, supporting budget protocols and Financial Rules. - An approvals hierarchy is maintained by the Financial Services Department within the oracle financials system to ensure that authorised individuals can approve orders and spend within their delegated approval limits. - A register of officers authorised to certify creditor invoices for payment is maintained and kept up to date, indicating position and the TPA / Departments or categories of goods and services for which they can authorise invoices.
-To ensure this list is provided to Central Services on a timely basis. - The use of the Internet to order goods and services shall be in accordance with any guidance issued by the JointCC Chief Finance Officer, in consultation with the PCC Chief Finance Officer.
+To ensure this list is provided to Central Services on a timely basis. - The use of the Internet to order goods and services shall be in accordance with any guidance issued by the Joint Chief Finance Officer.